October 17, 2019 Words that work in major and planned gifts fundraising with Dr. Russell James via Skype presentation

-February 28, 2019 Annual Conference on Gift Planning with Kevin Crilly, J.D. and Dylan Hendricks, J.D., UC Berkeley
+February, 28, 2019 Annual Conference on Gift Planning with Kevin Crilly, J.D., UC Berkeley (co-hosted with Hawaii Community Foundation, UH Foundation)

 January 17, 2019 Annual Meeting and IRA Charitable Rollover Presentation